rahmatsyifana12/padie-shop/README.md

-Program not completely finished.
+The program is not finish yet.
 Stay tuned for further updates.